idvorkin/idvorkin.github.io/_d/ai-journal.md

 Join the [discord here](https://discord.gg/S2s24P6JtU), and then just '/ask'.
 See the source [on github](https://github.com/idvorkin/nlp/blob/d9f24b7aa5a046f78147c2e53144a9258c91894f/qa_blog.py?plain=1#L393)
 Standard workflow,
-chunk blog -> Embeddig(chunk) -> vector DB <- Retrieve <- Project Inject <- Rago
+chunk blog -> Embedding(chunk) -> vector DB <- Retrieve <- Project Inject <- Rago
-this begs the Q what to chuk, and how to chunk it
+this begs the Q what to chuck, and how to chunk it

 Useful features: